BY TINA CLARK

 Somerton has received both regional and national attention as a "Green City" for having introduced the area's first citywide recycling program.

-Having incorporated 33 years ago, San Luis is Yuma County's youngest municipality.
+Having incorporated in 1979, San Luis is Yuma County's youngest municipality.
 But the community's history is longer than that.

 In the 1950s, the population hovered at around 200 residents but then climbed in the 1960s, primarily as a result of the Bracero program that brought Mexican farmworkers and their families to the United States.